Energy markets regulatory system

 • fuel suppliers

-• suppliers of some appliances.
+• suppliers, manufacturers and importers of some products and appliances.

 Other key stakeholders include consumer representatives like: